Elbsides/www/2023/index.markdown

 **Elbsides light is a wrap!
 Thank you to all our speakers, sponsors, and attendees for making this a great event.
 We hope to see you again in 2024!**

-This year we will welcome you to Elbsides light, a ½ day conference.
+~~This year we will welcome you to Elbsides light, a ½ day conference.~~

+You can find all the videos and some of the slides by clicking through to the talk description from the [program](#program) or you can check out the [playlist](https://www.youtube.com/watch?v=TTnAFXHmF1I&list=PL1d1CFJwRGVNfXvCrRViNoE7pLOReb6BV&pp=gAQBiAQB) on YouTube.

 # General Information